 Go Rural: Wright Rural Health Initiative

 During your third year of medical school you can experience life as a country doc 100 miles north, near the WSU-Lake Campus in St Mary’s, Ohio.
-Rotations are available in pediatrics and family medicine during selected months.
 Rotations are available in pediatrics and family medicine at Grand Lake and Mercer Health Systems.

 The AAFP has ranked the Boonshoft School of Medicine among the top medical schools for graduating students who choose family medicine many times since the school graduated its first class in 1980.
 Family physicians play important leadership roles in the medical school, including Associate Dean for Student Affairs and Admissions Gary LeRoy, M.D.